mwafrika/portfolio-microverse/README.md

 ### Setup

-#### To get the copy of this project, please go ahead and clone the project from the source repository and run `git clone https://github.com/mwafrika/portfolio-microverse.git`
+#### To get the copy of this project, please go ahead and follow the steps below:

+- Open your terminal
+- clone the project from the source repository by running run: `git clone https://github.com/mwafrika/portfolio-microverse.git`
+- Open the index.html file in the browser or use the live server extension for vscode.

 #### Next step is to open the cloned repository and run the following command to install the project dependencies locally `npm install` in

-### Usage

-#### run the following command to fix the linting errors

-` npm run fix`

 ## Authors